Nikon D300 vs Sony HX99

 Studio photographers will appreciate that the Nikon D300 (unlike the HX99) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the D300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D300 was succeeded by the Nikon D300S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D300 and HX99 can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Sony HX99 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D300 and the Sony HX99?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.